Menu

 The Leavitt Street entrance also connects with numerous unpaved trails.
 Triphammer Pond is not far away.
 For an unpaved hike, look for the trail to the right just inside the gate, and follow it through the woods to NN2, NN1 and N16, where you’ll find a loop trail around the pond.
 This is also a good starting place for visiting the hilly forest area around N20.

-There are numerous woodland trails for hiking, dog-walking, horseback riding, cycling, and cross-country skiing.
+There are numerous woodland trails for hiking, dog-walking, horseback riding, cycling, and cross-country skiing within the park.
 For mountain bikers, the park is home to one of the longest section of switchbacked singletrack in the state.
 The Wompatuck Trail is ADA accessible.

 Habitats and Wildlife